dumparkltd/state-of-the-world-content/_posts/0100-01-01-methodology-vdem.md

 ### Country scores

+V-Dem draws on theoretical and methodological expertise from its worldwide team to produce data in the most objective and reliable way possible.
+Approximately half of the indicators in the V-Dem dataset are based on factual information obtainable from official documents such as constitutions and government records.
+The other half consists of more subjective assessments on topics like political practices and compliance with de jure rules.
+On such issues, typically five experts provide ratings.

+V-Dem works closely with leading social science research methodologists and has developed a state of the art measurement model that, to the extent possible, minimizes coder error and addresses issues of comparability across countries and over time.
+V-Dem also draws on the team’s academic expertise to develop theoretically informed techniques for aggregating indicators into mid- and high-level indices.
+In this sense, V-Dem is at the cutting edge of developing new and improved methods of social science measurement.

 V-Dem measures different democracy-related indicators by aggregating expert judgments.
 V-Dem has recruited over 3,000 country experts to provide their judgment on different concepts and cases and typically gathers data from 5 experts for each observation and uses different techniques to facilitate cross-country comparability.

 In addition to the median value of all quantified expert responses, 68% credible intervals are given to reflect a possible disagreement and the resulting uncertainty about the true score.
 While smaller credible intervals thus indicate strong agreement of the experts, longer intervals indicate less agreement.